-N.B. – It’s is important to us that we preface this post confirming that permission has been sought from the parents of the child prior to writing this, in-fact it was encouraged.
+N.B. – We preface this post confirming that permission has been sought from the parents of the child prior to writing this, in-fact it was encouraged.
 Furthermore, it is also of significance to mention that whilst this is an educational post for families with Autistic/ASD children, we are not psychologists or experts on the topic of Autism.
-This particular piece is based on an experience with one autistic child on the lower end of the spectrum (and experience with a number of other autistic patients of ours), hence by no means is applicable to all autistic children.
+This particular piece is based on an experience with one autistic child on the lower end of the spectrum (and experience with a number of other autistic patients of ours), therefore by no means is applicable to all autistic children.
 We encourage parents to do their own research and speak to professionals within the field to find a solution that works best for their family.

 Khylan’s visit to Southside Dental Group Springfield

 We recently had a patient Khylan visit Southside Dental Group Springfield for a dental appointment.
-Khylan’s parents are current patients of ours, and Khylan’s dad brought it to our attention that his son Khylan’s has Autism.
-Visit’s in the past to other dentists had not gone well, and having seen Dr Vish now themselves, were hoping to bring Khylan in to see him.
+Khylan’s parents are current patients of ours and Khylan’s dad brought it to our attention that his son Khylan has Autism.
+Visit’s in the past to other dentists had not gone well, and having now been in Dr Vish care for some time, were hoping to bring Khylan in to see him.
 The appointment overall was a success with Dr Vish dressing up as Khylan’s favourite superhero – Batman, and more importantly receiving the dental treatment he needed.
 We use this blog post as a chance to educate and inform families of children with Autism Spectrum Disorder on how to approach dental visits, following the success of Khylan’s appointment and other patients.

 What is Autism / Autism Spectrum Disorder ?